carin-alliance/cpcds-server-ri/README.md

 1. Once the upload has completed, use `CTRL+c` to stop the server.
 1. Now it is necessary to copy this data into the master branch.
 Change to the master branch: `git checkout master`.
 1. Remove the old database `rm -f data/h2.mv.db`.
-1. Move the new database to the correct location `mv target/database/h2.mv.db data/h2.mv.db`.
+1. Move the new database to the correct location `cp target/database/h2.mv.db data/.`.
 1. Stage the new database with `git add data`.
 1. Commit the database with `git commit -m 'update data'`.
 1. Push up your changes with `git push`.
 1. Now the AWS instance needs to be updated.
 Build the docker image `docker build -t blangley/cpcds-server-ri .`.
 1. Push the new image to dockerhub with `docker push blangley/cpcds-server-ri`.
 1. Now connect to the AWS instance `ssh -i {pem file} ubuntu@ec2-18-217-72-168.us-east-2.compute.amazonaws.com `.
-1. Stop the running image ``.
+1. Stop the running image `sudo docker kill {container id}`.
+To obtain the container id run `sudo docker ps`.
 1. Pull the newly created image `sudo docker pull blangley/cpcds-server-ri`.
 1. Run the new docker image `sudo docker run -d -p 8080:8080 blangley/cpcds-server-ri`.